nrebhun/nrebhun.github.io/projects.md

 A lecture taught by yours truly, to a few dozen Apple employees!
 My primary goal was to provide both a deeper understanding of computer hardware and software, and give an overview of the programming process, with a brief live demonstration of some simple scripting in Swift.
-Overall an awesome experience, this opportunity helped strengthen my own existing knowledge of the topics discussed, and helped to improve my public speaking skills.
-Despite having two years of experience with improv, from a club in high school, and despite spending the second year as president of said club, I don't consider public speaking one of my strong suits.
+Overall an awesome experience, this opportunity strengthened my own existing knowledge of the topics discussed, and helped to improve my public speaking skills.
+Despite having two years of experience with improv, from a club in high school, and despite spending the second year as president of said group, I don't consider public speaking one of my strong suits.

 Feel free to [download the slides] from my personal Dropbox!
--->

 ## Ludum Dare 30
 ---